 Victoria is a multi-disciplinary artist of Puerto Rican descent based in New York City.
 Refusing to be limited to one category, she has experience working as a director, actor, designer, vocalist and visual artist.
-Placed in the top 5% of her class, Victoria received her B.F.A. in Drama from NYU Tisch School of the Arts in May 2018 with honors as a recipient of the Rudin and Tisch Academic Excellence Scholarships.
-There she has had the extraordinary opportunity to gain expertise in several art forms by studying in Berlin where she studied under professors from the highly acclaimed Ernst Busch Academy of the Dramatic Arts, attended a week long masterclass with the innovative GOBSQUAD, collaborated on limited engagement performance installation at St. Agnes, and participated with global conservatory students in the international FIND Festival, founded by Schaubuhne artist director, Thomas Ostermeier.
+She received her B.F.A. in Drama from NYU Tisch School of the Arts as a recipient of the Rudin and Tisch Academic Excellence Scholarships.
+There she studied in Berlin under professors from the highly acclaimed Ernst Busch Academy of the Dramatic Arts, attended a week long masterclass with the innovative GOBSQUAD, collaborated on limited engagement performance installation at St. Agnes-Kirche , and participated with global conservatory students in the international FIND Festival, founded by Schaubuhne artist director, Thomas Ostermeier.

-In New York, Victoria has worked as an actor, designer, stage manager, and director in several productions at Playwrights Downtown, an extension of the off-broadway theater, Playwrights Horizons.
-She has been able to develop new works with Clubbed Thumb and perform as a vocalist in venues such as Carnegie Hall.
-She was a collaborator in devising the original piece, Welcome, which explored the tumultuous journeys many refugees face as they escape violence and war in their home countries.
+In New York, Victoria has worked as an actor, designer, stage manager, and director in several productions at Off Off-Broadway venues and Playwrights Downtown, an extension of the off-broadway theater, Playwrights Horizons.
+She has developed new works with Clubbed Thumb and performed as a vocalist in venues such as Carnegie Hall.
+She was a collaborator in the original piece, Welcome, which explored the tumultuous journeys many refugees face as they escape violence and war in their home countries.
 This was created by conducting first-hand interviews with individuals who have seeked asylum and was presented to elementary and middle-school aged children to educate them about the current refugee crisis in a safe and sensitive environment.
 Additionally, Victoria has also designed a template for an arts-based group of women in maximum security prisons to create, design and perform their own theatrical piece for an outside audience as they reclaim the narratives of their lives.

 Read Victoria's following articles below: